hyochan/style-guide/docs/REACT.md

 ├─ tsconfig.json
 └─ eslint.config.js
 ```
-> The config files for jest, babel, eslint, typescript, flow, git are all seperated from the `src` directory.
+> The config files for jest, babel, eslint, typescript, flow, git are all separated from the `src` directory.

 ### 2-2.
 Tests
 ### 2-2-1.
-Test extention files should be included in `test` dir
+Test extension files in `test` dir
 ```
 YourApp/
 ├─ src/